mike-north/ember-octane-workshop/notes/11-stubbing-services-in-tests.md

 # Stubbing Services in Tests

-We have a problem: our tests only pass, when we're logged in with a particular userId -- because they're actually reading/writing to cookies!
+We have a problem: our tests only pass, when we're logged in with a particular userId -- because they're actually reading/writing to localStorage!
 This is a leak, and we need to fix it

 Create a file in your tests folder like [`tests/test-helpers/auth-service.js`](../tests/test-helpers/auth-service.js), where we'll put our "stub" service that will be used in place of the real one during tests